The Constraint Sequence Framework

 - Enabling Infra: Invest if combined downstream ROI > 3.0x (e.g., Prefetch ML)

 Systems fail in a specific order.
-The Constraint Sequence Framework provides the methodology to address them in that order, validate causality before investing, and stop before optimization consumes more value than it creates.
+The Constraint Sequence Framework provides the methodology to address them in that order — and to stop when the next constraint is not yet binding enough to justify the investment.

 This is not optimization complete.
 It is optimization disciplined.